wittejm/covid-calendar/README.md

 # covid-calendar

-This project is a collaboration between [Code for PDX](codeforpdx.org) and the Multnomah County Emergency Operations Center.
+This project is a collaboration between [Code for PDX](codeforpdx.org) and the Clackamas County Public Health Division.

 Please read our [code of conduct](http://www.codeforpdx.org/about/conduct).